rickygai/arduino/README.md

 # Arduino platform compatible MCUs
-The hands-on guide to the Arduino platform compatible microcontrollers such as ATMega328P, LGT8F328P, STM32...etc.
+The hands-on guide to the use of Arduino platform compatible microcontrollers such as ATMega328P, LGT8F328P, STM32...etc.

 In the learning of Arduino and compatible clone chips, there will be difficult moment merely due to lack of information.